marcuswestin/store.js/README.md

 Tests
 -----
-Go to test.html in your browser
+Go to test.html in your browser.

+(Note that test.html must be served over http:// or https://.
+This is because localStore does not work in some browsers when using the file:// protocol)

 Supported browsers
 ------------------